kakwa/wifish/README.md

 ## Sudo configuration ##

-If you don't trust my scrit, it should be run as root.
+If you don't trust my script, it should be run as root.

 If you trust my script (you shouldn't) you could add something like that in your /etc/sudoers: